gary-archer/oauth.tokenhandler.docker/README.md

 ## My Customizations

-This repo includes some customizations related to logging, expiry testing and automation.\
+My BFF API includes customizations in the areas of logging, expiry testing and developer automation.\
 The main downside of a Back End for Front End approach is a more complex developer setup.